Ddhruv-IOT/CGI-BASED-CMD/README.md

 [Link to Article](https://www.linkedin.com/feed/update/urn:li:ugcPost:6715690477959614464?updateEntityUrn=urn%3Ali%3Afs_feedUpdate%3A%28*%2Curn%3Ali%3AugcPost%3A6715690477959614464%29)

 ## Prequisties:
-- Path of Virtual Box should be set
+- Path of Virtual Box should be set.
--
+- CGI should be enabled.
+- Path of python should be set.
+- Both OS should be connected to LAN.
+- VM should be in Bridged network mode.
+- Guest additions should be added on VM.

 ## New Updates:
+- Added Threading Support
+- Added Automatic IP address updater for both the OSs
+- Removed redudent codes
+- minor output bug fixes

 ## Future scope:
 - More commands can be added.